The Jacobian ideal of a commutative ring and annihilators of cohomology: Examples

 It follows that $I/I^{2}$ is isomorphic to the direct sum of $R/I$ and $R/(I+(x^2,y))$.
 Since $I^2=zI$, the module $R/I$ is a direct summand of $I/zI$, and hence we deduce that $\Ext_S^{2}(R/I,R/I)$ is a direct summand of $\Ext_{S}^{2}(R/I,I/zI)$.
 It remains to note that this last module is isomorphic to $\Ext_{R}^{3}(R/I,I)$, by Rees' Theorem~\cite[Lemma~3.1.16]{BrunsHerzog98}, and hence $x\cdot \Ext_R^3(R/I,I)$ is nonzero. \end{example}

 The preceding examples can be used to show that the differents encountered in Section~\ref{se:jacobian}, namely, the K\"ahler, the Noether, and the derived Noether, can be different.

-\begin{example} Let $R$ be as in Example~\ref{ex:first} and set $A:=k[[y]]$; this is a Noether normalization of $R$.
-Then $x-y$ is in $\kdiff AR$ but not in $\qdiff 0AR$, so that $\kdiff AR\not\subseteq\qdiff 0AR$.
+\begin{example} Let $R$ be as in Example~\ref{ex:first} and set $A:=k[[x+y]]$; this is a Noether normalization of $R$.
+Then $y-x$ is in $\kdiff AR$ but not in $\qdiff 0AR$, so that $\kdiff AR\not\subseteq\qdiff 0AR$.

-Indeed, a direct computation yields that $x-y$ is in $\kdiff AR$.
-On the other hand, with $M$ as in Example~\ref{ex:first}, it is easy to verify (from the discussion in that example) that $y$ annihilates $\Ext^{2}_{R}(M,M)$, and hence that $x-y$ does not.
-Thus, it follows that $x-y$ is not in $\qdiff 0AR$. \end{example}
+Indeed, a direct computation yields $\kdiff AR=(5x^{4},y-x)$.
+With $M$ as in Example~\ref{ex:first}, it is easy to verify (from the discussion in that example) that $y$ annihilates $\Ext^{2}_{R}(M,M)$; since $x$ does not, it follows that neither does $y-x$, and hence that $y-x$ is not in $\qdiff 0AR$.

+The K\"ahler different is always contained in the Noether different and hence, in this example, the inclusion $\qdiff 0AR\subseteq \ndiff AR$ is strict. \end{example}

 The next example, from \cite[pp.~102]{SchejaStorch73}, illustrates that the K\"ahler different can be smaller than the (derived) Noether different.

 \begin{example} Let $R=k[x,y,z]/(x^{2}-y^{2},x^{2}-z^{2},xy,xz,yz)$, where $k$ is a field of characteristic zero.
 Evidently, $\qdiff 0kR=\ndiff kR$.
 One can check directly that $\ndiff kR=(x^{2})$ whereas $\kdiff kR=0$. \end{example}